amisol banner

 From the subtropical climate to the highlands

 In Puntarenas you will find Monteverde.
-Here you really get into the very special foggy forest that Costa Rica is world famous for.
-Monteverde is a real slaraffenland for extreme athletes.
+Here you really enter the very special cloud forest that Costa Rica is world famous for.
+Monteverde is a genuine slafferland for extreme sports enthusiasts.
 Here you should visit the city's insect and reptile museum.
-Warning: There are an insane number of snake and spider species in Costa Rica!
+Warning: There are an insane number of snake and spider species in Costa Rica.

 If you are also one of the brave, then of course there is also the opportunity for one night safari.
 I have been told that many of the creeps in the forest are luminescent.
 I nicely said no thank you.
 However, Tree House Restaurant was a place I dared to approach in the evening.
 Definitely worth a visit and feel free to book a table in advance.